Vexed01/Vex-Cogs/docs/cogs/status.rst

     **Latest**: Every time the service posts an update on an incident, I will send a new message contaning only the latest update.
 Best used in a dedicated status channel.

+    **Edit**: Natually, edit mode can't have a preview so _won't work with this command_.
+    The message content is the same as the ``all`` mode.
+    When a new incident is created, I will sent a new message.
+When this incident is updated, I will then add the update to the original message.
+Best used in a dedicated status channel.

 **<webhook>**